tjunghans/tag-input/README.md

 ## Component Props

 - `onTagChange`: called when a tag is added or removed.
 Called with tags array.
+- `minTagLength`: Set the minimum character length of a tag.
+Default is 3.
 - `cssClass`: optional css class for container